-Our faculty have also recently had key roles in organizing several recent conferences and workshops, including the Cornell-Eötvös workshop in 2006, the KITP "Physics of the LHC" workshop in 2008, the Aspen Center for Physics "particle physics" 2009 winter workshop, and the Theoretical Advanced Studies Institute 2009.
+Our faculty have also recently had key roles in organizing several recent conferences and workshops, including the KITP "Physics of the LHC" workshop in 2008, the Aspen Center for Physics "particle physics" 2009 winter workshop, and the Theoretical Advanced Studies Institute 2009.
 Students often accompany faculty to these events.

-Students also organize a regular journal club to keep abreast of the latest papers and to review key topics in particle physics.
-Each semester's journal club culminates in a week-long student workshop where members are able to collaborate in an in-depth learning environment.
+Students also organize regular journal clubs to keep abreast of the latest papers and to review key topics in particle physics.
+Students hold week-long workshops where members are able to collaborate in an in-depth learning environment.